4 HIV in mother and baby

 3. What medication is usually given to HIV exposed newborn babies?

 From birth the baby should receive a daily dose of nevirapine drops (an ARV).
-This should be continued until 6 weeks of age when the baby should be screened for HIV infection.
+This should be continued until 6 weeks of age.

 4. How should HIV exposed babies be screened for HIV infection?

-If the mother is HIV positive, a PCR screening test should be done at 6 weeks old when the baby attends a clinic for immunisation.
+If the mother is HIV positive, a PCR screening test should be done at birth and again at 10 weeks when the baby attends a clinic for immunisation.
 If the test is positive the baby has been infected with HIV and must be started on ARVs immediately.
 If the test is negative the baby has not been infected with HIV during pregnancy and delivery.
+The test must be repeated 6 weeks after the last breastfeed.

 5. How can a Community Health Worker support an HIV positive mother?